 Thanks to the participation of an association working for the employment of the newest citizens, Associazione Nausicaa, a group of asylum seekers has been working on the practical realization and painting of the artworks, while also having been part of the selection committee along with representatives of local residents and shop keepers (other partners were l’Associazione Interculturale Universo, Associazione Mythos and Comitato Vivere Mercato Navile).

 And as a spontaneous, independent operation, DisegnareDialoghi has also launched a crowdfunding to receive some financial support (here to donate).
-In the meantime, should you like to go and observe the works in progress like a real umarells (a fun concept: check it up here), or just explore a part of the city that is as rich as it isn’t predictable, just go to Bolognina -as long as walks are permitted- and look for those electrical booths being all colored and pimped up: if this isn’t a time that needs a bit of brightening colors, then I don’t know when is.
+In the meantime, should you like to go and observe the works in progress like a real umarells (a fun concept: check it up here), or just explore a part of the city that is as rich as it isn’t predictable, just go to Bolognina -as long as walks are permitted- and look for those electrical booths being all colored and pimped up: if this isn’t a time that needs a bit of brightening colors, then I don’t know what is.